ceejaay/split_o_matic/readme.txt

 Second: string_parse.rb: So I wrote the method string_breakdown to break down each line of the text document into an array of hashes.
 I used a few regex's to break the strings up.
 I converted the lines of text into strings where I wanted strings.
 The names of games and consoles were strings.
 The number of the games and the year became integers.

-Third: nintendo_games.db.
-This is a SQLite3 database with all the games listed in it.
+Third: nintendo_games.db: This is an SQLite3 database with all the games listed in it.
 I wrote the string_breakdown method and loaded it into the irb.
 I also used the SQLite gem.
-I used these tools to convert the text file into a database.
+I used these tools to convert the text file into a format that could be easily put into the database.
+I did the final steps by hand.
+Writing out the code in the irb.